 These requirements will not apply to us as long as we remain a controlled company.
-Following this offering, we may utilize some or all of these exemptions.
+Following the IPO, we may utilize some or all of these exemptions.
 Accordingly, you may not have the same protections afforded to stockholders of companies that are subject to all of the corporate governance requirements of Nasdaq.
 See "Management-Controlled Company Status."

-Risks Related to this Offering and Our Class A Common Stock
+Risks Related to the IPO and Our Class A Common Stock